When Your Child Has Legg-Calvé-Perthes Disease

 How is LCP disease diagnosed?

 The healthcare provider will ask about your child’s health history and examine your child.
-The healthcare provider will check for a limp, stiffness in the hip, and for loss of motion.
+He or she will check for a limp, stiffness in the hip, and for loss of motion.
 An X-ray will be done.
 An MRI and CT scan may also be done.
 These are tests that take images of the inside of the body.
 They help the healthcare provider properly diagnose the condition.

 How is LCP disease treated?